icidel/liquibase.github.com/documentation/diff.md

 ## Running Diff ##

 Diff command support is available through the [command_line](command_line.html) and [ant](ant/index.html) tools.
-When diff-ing databases, you specify the target database like you normally do in Liquibase (--url, --username, etc. flags) and you specify the base database with additional flags after the command name.
+When diff-ing databases, you specify the comparison database like you normally do in Liquibase (--url, --username, etc. flags) and you specify the reference database with additional flags after the command name.

 ## Example ##

 {% highlight sh %}
 liquibase.sh --driver=oracle.jdbc.OracleDriver \
-        --url=jdbc:oracle:thin:@testdb:1521:test \
+        --url=jdbc:oracle:thin:@testdb:1521:latest \
         --username=bob \
         --password=bob \
     diff \